rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

   supposed to error out.
 * `compile-flags` passes extra command-line args to the compiler, e.g. `compile-flags -g` which forces debuginfo to be enabled.
+* `edition` controls the edition the test should be compiled with: `// edition:2018`
 * `should-fail` indicates that the test should fail; used for "meta testing", where we test the compiletest program itself to check that it will generate errors in appropriate scenarios.
 This header is